skx/marionette/README.md

 # marionette

 `marionette` is a simple command-line application which is designed to carry out system automation tasks.
-It was designed to resemble the well-known configuration-management application [puppet](https://puppet.com/).
+It was designed to resemble the well-known configuration-management application [puppet](https://puppet.com/), albeit in a much simpler and more minimal manner.

 `marionette` contains a small number of built-in modules, providing enough primitives to turn a blank virtual machine into a host running a few services:

 * Cloning git repositories.
 * Creating/modifying files/directories.
-* Fetching Docker images.
+* Pulling Docker images from public container-registries.
 * Installing and removing packages.
-  * Debian GNU/Linux, and CentOS are supported, using `apt-get`, `dpkg`, and `yum` as appropriate..
+  * Debian GNU/Linux, and CentOS are supported, using `apt-get`, `dpkg`, and `yum` as appropriate.
 * Executing shell commands.
+* Making HTTP-requests.

 In the future it is possible that more modules will be added, but this will require users to file bug-reports requesting them, contribute code, or the author realizing something is necessary.